-The new Windows 10 seems to stay for a longer period and most of the people already had updated to it.
-In case your computer is not running fast as it supposed, try following methods to make windows 10 faster and use less resources.
-It will dramatically improve the performance of your computer, so you can play more heavy games and browse the internet faster.
-On this tutorial you’ll find best windows 10 performance tweaks you can do to make it faster as the day one.
+The new Windows 10 seems to stay for a longer period and many users have already updated to it.
+In case your computer is not running fast as it is supposed to, try the following methods to make windows 10 faster and use fewer resources.
+This dramatically improves the performance of your computer, so you can play heavy games and browse the internet with 50 Tab open in Google Chrome.
+This tutorial teaches you about windows 10 performance tweaks that actually work.

-Windows 10 is way better than any of its predecessor, some still are using the Windows 7, while other may be using these alternative operating systems.
-Apart from some forced ads and pre-defined settings Windows 10 is the best operating system the world has ever seen.
+Windows 10 is way better than any of its predecessors, some people still using Windows 7 for many reasons.
+One big reason is, they’d have to buy expensive machines just to run windows 10 on it. (while many people do use alternative operating systems) Apart from forced ads and pre-defined settings, Windows 10 is the best operating system the world has ever seen.

 Windows 10 Performance Tweaks

-Follow these top 10 checklist and make sure you computer is running the Windows 10 as it supposed — faster.
+Follow these top 10 checklists and make sure your computer is running the Windows 10 as it supposed — faster.

 1. Remove Built-in ads (Apps & Games)

-Microsoft starts suggesting apps and games often in the start menu, but sometimes it automatically does install some Apps and Games, it comes under the Microsoft terms, so there is nothing wrong about it.
-Since you own the computer and have a reasonable choice whether or not let Microsoft decide what to install on your computer.
+Microsoft suggests apps and games in the start menu, and sometimes installs them automatically; it’s covered under Microsoft terms, so there is nothing wrong with it.
+Since you own the computer and have a reasonable choice whether or not to let Microsoft decide what to install on your computer.

 2. Disable Animations & Visual Effects

-There are some setting in the Windows 10 that you can get advantage by limiting the animation and visual effects that directly affect the system performance.
-It will dramatically increase the system performance, though, you will be missing those beautiful animations.
-To disable windows animations and visual effects you need to open the performance options.
-To do that click on the start button and type “performance options” and select the “Adjust for best performance” option under the very first tab Visual Effects.
-An another option to open those settings is through the Run box, press Win + R key, type “SystemPropertiesPerformance” hit the enter key.
+Disable windows animations and visual effects; from Performance Options.
+Click on the start button and type performance options and select the “Adjust for best performance” option under the very first tab Visual Effects.
+Another option to open those settings is through the Run box, press the Win + R key, type “SystemPropertiesPerformance” hit the enter key.

 3. Color Settings